ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f407/examples/flash/operate_spim/readme.txt

   - spim io1 ---> pb11
   - spim io2 ---> pb7
   - spim io3 ---> pb6
   for more detailed information. please refer to the application note document AN0042.

+  note: the max Internal ahb clock frequency is 180MHz when SPIM used. for more detailed
+        information. please refer to the Datasheet document.

+  note: the supported external flash types need to be configured with register flash_select.
+        for more detailed  information. please refer to the Reference Manual document.